oliverhruby/ui24r-midi/README.md

 * Allow listening to the console parameters and map them to outgoing MIDI commands
 * Make the UI as much intuitive as possible, drag & drop or visual
 * Allow configuration sets - settings for each device
+* Allow some "MIDI learn" functionality that will help with configuration

 ## Architecture of the application
 The application is built in [Angular](https://angular.io/), reactive programming and state management with the redux pattern is achieved by [Reactive Extensions for Angular](https://github.com/ngrx).
 To support multiple platforms like Linux, Windows and OSX the application is packaged using [Electron](https://electronjs.org/).
 For now it will be a standalone application, later we can think about running it directly in browser (which needs to support [Web MIDI Api](https://webaudio.github.io/web-midi-api/)).